 Cycle facilities are physical measures that improve the safety and convenience of cycling.

 You can view a plan of the existing and suggested cycle facilities.
-You can also find guidance on using the map (PDF).
 Please note that we are working on adding more detail to the map - road crossings, smaller 'point' potential improvements and cycle facilities are to follow.
 You can comment on one or more of the existing or proposed routes, or add a suggestion for a route that is not shown.
 To comment, please go to the anonymous form; no personal details are requested from you.

 The suggested cycle routes are previously identified schemes and from the Local Committee task group.
 They are not programmed works, nor has any feasibility study necessarily been carried out.
 They identify useful links to access services providing a cycling option for people who are discouraged by the prospect of cycling on busier roads.
 They are routes we would potentially like to create when funding becomes available.